An In Truth Story

 Why the Chameleon Wears a Coat of Mirrors

-After the painting of the world when all life began and the vault of the sky separated so that the sun and the moon could divide time between themselves fairly, neither being greater or lesser than the other, when plants and flowers bloomed radiant colours, bore fruit bearing seeds, and everything was pretty agreeable; this was when the first animals were born.
+After the painting of the world, when all life began, and the vault of the sky separated so that the sun and the moon could divide time between themselves fairly, neither being greater or lesser than the other, when plants and flowers bloomed radiant colours, bore fruit bearing seeds, and everything was pretty agreeable, this was when the first animals were born.
 The first animals had neither colour, not even the Rainbow Fish, nor pattern, not even the Leopard its spots, until they too were painted.
-But this story happened early on the sixth day when all the animals had been mixed and baked but had no dye or icing yet added.
+But this story happened early on the sixth day when all the animals had been mixed and baked, but no dye or icing had yet been added.
 All, but one.
 Early on this sixth day, the Chameleon, whilst still being baked, shot out its long, dexterous tongue and scooped up some red and blue and yellow berries, so that when it was baked it came from the oven already glazed a marvellous array of colours.

 'What a marvellous jacket you wear,' the Chameleon said to the, then and still, grey Donkey, making the Donkey feel unintentionally though nonetheless intensely like an Ass.

-The animals were far cleverer than they were colourful and when the Chameleon arrived they proposed a game, or rather, treasure hunt of sorts.
-The first animal to spot an animal they’ve never spotted before, wins.
-Despite knowing the purpose of the game, for all the animals except the Chameleon were in on it having proposed it together, they still found the game delightfully amusing and ran around with the Chameleon, not mockingly at all, except the Mockingbird but it couldn’t help itself, pouncing and plunging in all directions.
+The animals were far cleverer than they were colourful, and when the Chameleon arrived, they proposed a game, or rather, a treasure hunt of sorts.
+The first animal to spot an animal they’ve never spotted before wins.
+Despite knowing the purpose of the game, for all the animals except the Chameleon were in on it having proposed it together, they still found the game delightfully amusing and ran around with the Chameleon, not mockingly at all, except the Mockingbird, but it couldn’t help itself, pouncing and plunging in all directions.

-Eventually the Chameleon skipping-tumbled down to the bank of the lake, wishing to confer with the bank tellers, for their stories may tell of some animal it had never spotted before.
+Eventually, the Chameleon, skipping-tumbled down to the bank of the lake, wishing to confer with the bank tellers, for their stories may tell of some animal it had never spotted before.
 But it stopped by the water.
-As its left eye focussed intently forward, its right had been rolling freely about and noticed something unfamiliar in the water, something as colourful as a tongue-full of berries.
+As its left eye focused intently forward, its right was rolling freely about and noticed something unfamiliar in the water, something as colourful as a tongue-full of berries.
 The Chameleon looked again, squinting to show that it was trying to focus.
 There was an animal, clearly ept at swimming, incredibly colourful despite all other animals being so greyish-brown and completely monotonous, one the Chameleon had certainly never seen before, squinting right back at it.

-'Who’s there?’
-The Chameleon asked, arching its neck back and dipping the edges of its mouth to show how inquisitive it was.
-But the animal only responded with the same, quite perfectly timed, words.
-'Who’s there?’
-Repeated the Chameleon, hopping back and then leaning over once again, mouth still dipped.
+'Who’s there?' the Chameleon asked, arching its neck back and dipping the edges of its mouth to show how inquisitive it was.
+But the animal only responded with the same, quite perfectly timed words.
+'Who’s there?' repeated the Chameleon, hopping back and then leaning over once again, its mouth still dipped.
 This animal, thought the Chameleon, is the most splendid creature of them all, and the Chameleon, as if pushed, dove unexpectedly into the water to embrace such splendiderouness.
-Falling through the water the Chameleon splattered and spluttered and pulled itself back up.
-As it looked drippingly up it realised two things; that all the other animals had stopped their search and were lined watching the Chameleon silently, and that the animal it had never spotted before, the only animal with such an array of colour, was itself.
-With which, all the on-looking animals, for the Chameleon had arched its eyebrows and pursed its lips to indicate it had realised these two things, began to jump and cheer.
+Falling through the water, the Chameleon splattered and spluttered and pulled itself back up.
+As it looked drippingly up it realised two things – that all the other animals had stopped their search and were lined watching the Chameleon silently, and that the animal it had never spotted before, the only animal with such an array of colour, was itself.
+All the on-looking animals, for the Chameleon had arched its eyebrows and pursed its lips to indicate it had realised these two things, began to jump and cheer.
 But little did they know that with one solution comes another problem, for now it was too late, and the Chameleon was in love.

-So the animals gathered as much Walrus tusk as they could get, of course donated by the Walrus, for the Walrus was most bitterly contemplative having regrettably lost its little friends, and so its tusks must be incredibly reflective.
-And from them the animals made a morse coat of ivory mirrors.
+So the animals gathered as much Walrus tusk as they could get, of course, donated by the Walrus, for the Walrus was most bitterly contemplative having regrettably lost its little Oyster friends only recently, though that’s another story already told, and so its tusks must be incredibly reflective.
+And from them, the animals made a morse coat of ivory mirrors.

-'Chameleon,' the animals pled.
-‘Do wear this morse coat, we made it special for you.'
-But the Chameleon was so bedeviled with itself it could neither look at nor listen to anything else.
-'Chameleon,' the animals re-pled.
-‘Do wear this morse coat, and then you might see yourself in everything, in spite of eating or playing, and then surely be better.'
+'Chameleon,' the animals pled, 'do wear this morse coat, we made it special for you.'
+But the Chameleon was so bedevilled with itself it could neither look at nor listen to anything else.
+'Chameleon,' the animals re-pled, 'do wear this morse coat, and then you might see yourself in everything, in spite of eating or playing, and then surely be better.'
 This the Chameleon gladly heard and took the morse coat of ivory mirrors, swung it over its back and fastened it firmly, for the Chameleon wanted to be able to see itself in everything.

 Unfortunately, with this swing and fasten, the Chameleon suddenly and resolutely disappeared.
-Not a single wild thing there had considered that such a reflective coat would reflect upon all the surroundings, and not just the Chameleon itself.
-Now none of the animals could see the colourful Chameleon.
-They called to the Chameleon, naturally in rhyme for they already had a reason; ‘Chameleon, Chameleon, by the lake, won’t you come back to us opaque?’
-But nothing stirred.
-They called the morse coat; ‘Mirrors, mirrors, ‘round its chest, won’t you give back our friend undressed?’
-But still nothing stirred.
-The animals groped and poked and probed high and low, but there is nothing so problematic as finding something unseen, other than possibly being a Sow, since it consists principally in dealing with Boars.
+Not a single wild thing there had considered that such a reflective coat would reflect upon all the surroundings and not just the Chameleon itself.
+Now, none of the animals could see the colourful Chameleon.
+They called to the Chameleon, naturally in rhyme for they already had a reason, 'Chameleon, Chameleon, by the lake, won’t you come back to us opaque?' but nothing stirred.
+They called the morse coat, 'Mirrors, mirrors, ‘round its chest, won’t you give back our friend undressed?' but still nothing stirred.
+The animals groped and poked and probed high and low, but there is nothing as problematic as finding something unseen, other than possibly being a Sow, since it consists principally of dealing with Boars.